caryacademylibrary/roomtag/README.md

-   **What this does:** the trip document itself (name, room list, locked status) is publicly readable so students can look up a trip by its trip code — but it never contains anyone's private login code.
+   **What this does:** the trip document itself (name, room list, locked status) is publicly readable so students can look up a trip by its trip code — but it never contains anyone's private login code, and it no longer contains room assignments either.
 Login codes live in their own `logins` subcollection, where a specific code is only readable if you already know its exact value; nobody can browse the full list of codes for a trip without being signed in as an administrator.
 The same pattern protects `requests`: a specific student's roommate picks are only readable or writable by whoever holds